 4. Make Decisions

 You’ll need to involve company decision-makers to create the appropriate policies.
-Here are the questions to ask those decision-makers as you review the Salesforce data catalog designed in step 3.
+Here are the questions to ask those decision-makers as you review the data catalog designed in step three.

 5. Document Policies and Actions